danaesav/ir-project/README.md

 ## Setup

+1. Activate conda environment or create a python3 virtual env then activate it.

-1. Install the required packages:
+2. Install the required packages:
    ```
    pip install -r requirements.txt
    ```